Last Updated on January 31, 2021 by Tina

 Visa Requirements and Immigration

 Visa regulations are based on your passport/nationality.
 There are 24 countries that are eligible for visa exemption (free entry) in Vietnam for a certain period and 81 countries are eligible for an electronic visa.
 You can check the list of those countries here.
-The e-visa costs US$25 and are granted for single entry visits for up to 30 days.
+The e-visa costs US$25 and is granted for single entry visits for up to 30 days.
+For a fast, convenient, but safe way to get a Vietnam visa, you can apply through Vietnam-visa.com.
+It is completely legitimate, timely, and secure for passengers.

 Tip: If you are undecided on how long you want to stay in Vietnam, you can book a bus ticket from Ho Chi Minh to Phnom Penh, Cambodia in Baolau.
 That way you will have something to show as proof of onward travel.
 Just tell them you are traveling to the south and from there you are going to Cambodia.
 Then you can cancel your ticket afterward.
 Cancellation is permitted but with a small fee.